BytexDigital/BytexDigital.Blazor.Components.CookieConsent/README.md

 ## Customizing colors and font

+The default consent prompt and settings modal are customizable to some degree with CSS variables.

 Use a CSS rule as follows to overwrite colors and font used.
 The values shown are the current default values as shown in the screenshots using Tailwind's theme function.